Corporate Governance and Compliance

 Business structure

 We are a global manufacturer in the Transportation sector.
-The Group has over 1100 employees worldwide and operates in United Kingdom, Malaysia, Hong Kong and Singapore.
+The Group has over 2300 employees worldwide and operates in United Kingdom, Malaysia, Hong Kong, Singapore and Germany.

 Our business

-Our business is organised into a Sales Office based in Oxford, Manufacturing business units in Ballymena, United Kingdom ; a manufacturing unit in Malaysia and distribution hubs in Hong Kong and Singapore.
+Our business is organised into a Sales Office based in Oxford, Manufacturing business units in Ballymena, United Kingdom; a manufacturing unit in Malaysia and distribution hubs in Hong Kong, Singapore and Germany.

 Anti-Corruption And Bribery Policy